ema-r/-IoT-AP-2024-Sapienza-ESP32-Smart-Parking-Sensor/README.md

 ![powerplot](./Figure_1.png)

 Sampled in 10 ms intervals.
 The transmission of data over LoRa obviously providing the biggest spike in energy usage, with an increase of about 200% from the "regular" operative power usage.
-During deep sleep, the device appears to draw 20mA and just under 100 mW.
+During deep sleep, the device appears to draw a suspiciously high 20mA and just under 100 mW, while it should sit vastly under 1mA assuming no other loads are active.
 During operation, barring the transmission of data, the device averages at 50mA and 300mW.
 During the short transmission scene, the device peaks at 150mA and slightly under 800mW.

 #### Components overview
 The ESP32 code is split upon a number of developed libraries: